nalamat/ears/README.md

     $ python load.py --sim

 First the setup window opens for general experiment settings.
-Depending on the recording type selected at setup, either the behavior, or both behavior and physiology windows shown below will open for viewing and controlling the experiment session.
+Depending on the selected recording type, either the behavior or both behavior and physiology windows shown below will open for viewing and controlling the experiment session.

 ![Alt text](images/screenshot-1.png?raw=true "Behavior Window")